 What information can I request and have access to from the Department of Justice and Constitutional Development or any public body for that matter?

-Personal records held by the Department or a public body.
+Personal records held by the Department.

 Are there any prescribed fees payable in order for me to access any information?